& Internship Opportunities

 for beginning architecture and/or communications majors as well.

-England, France, Germany, etc. If
+England, France, Germany, Spain and South Korea.
+If

 you are majoring or planning to study any media-related or